Concept 13 - Transforming and Tuning the Subaru WRX 2015 model into the 2013 Concept.

 Subject to sufficient interest and funding a Special Edition WRX and a new upgrade body kit will be created for all enthusiasts to own something closer to the dramatic lines and high performance of a WRX unleashed.

 Restyling and enhancing the body profile of the current production model WRX for 2014/15, retuning the engine for added value and tweaking other styling elements he plans to achieve something closer to the 2013 Concept model introduced by Subaru and which won approval from many enthusiasts round the world.

 This is an independent initiative not approved of or supported by Subaru and will be undertaken in partnership with specialist suppliers and engineering teams in the UK.

 (Note: Images for illustration purposes only.)

-The original design conceived of a sleek, cleaner, sophisticated style and this will be restored by replacing the nose panel and grills with a new set in keeping with the spirit of the original.
+The original concept conceived a sleek, cleaner, sophisticated style and this will be restored as far as reasonably possible in the current production model by replacing the nose panel, grills and lower lights with a new set in keeping with the spirit of the original.

 Go on, you know you want it.

 (Up-dated, draft design.)